Befa79/french-wine2/README.md

 - python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json
 - python3 manage.py loaddata db.json

+* Issue with postgres migration: An issue with Checkout is created due to the fact that older orders didn't have a profile attached to them.
+Unfortunaltely this create a bug and i can't enter in the admin/orders

 ## Deployment
 The project is stored on **Github** and hosted on **Heroku**
 #### Local Deployment